• Cheshire as a Palatinate

 Chester Picturehouse Unit 10 Hunter Street, Chester, United Kingdom

 Cycling is well known as an essential part of sustainable transport planning.
-This public lecture from Peter Cox, Emeritus Professor at the University of Chester and internationally acclaimed writer on cycling and sustainable travel, will explore the implications of taking walking and cycling as the starting point of thinking about movement; not just including them
+This public lecture from Peter Cox, Emeritus Professor at the University of Chester and internationally acclaimed writer on cycling and sustainable travel, will explore the implications of taking walking and cycling as the starting point of thinking about movement; not just including them in travel plans.

 Chester Picturehouse Unit 10 Hunter Street, Chester, United Kingdom